lyndon025/playtested/src/content/article/2022-11-30-a-soccer-driven-rpg-game--soccer-story-review.md

 ---
-title: "A soccer-driven RPG game? | Soccer Story Review"
+author: lyndonguitar
+category: Review
-description: "At a glance, the gameplay and graphics of Soccer Story looks like a mashup of Pokemon and Stardew Valley with a nice touch of clean 3D graphics, but the comparisons end there, as within Soccer Story is a fun semi-physics driven gameplay that has a very healthy obsession with soccer."
+description: At a glance, the gameplay and graphics of Soccer Story looks like a mashup of Pokemon and Stardew Valley with a nice touch of clean 3D graphics, but the comparisons end there, as within Soccer Story is a fun semi-physics driven gameplay that has a very healthy obsession with soccer.
+featured: false
 pubDate: 2022-11-30
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "soccer-story"]
+tags:
-featured: false
+- taptap
+- soccer-story
-thumb: "/images/reviews/2022-11-30-a-soccer-driven-rpg-game--soccer-story-review-0.avif"
+thumb: /images/reviews/2022-11-30-a-soccer-driven-rpg-game--soccer-story-review-0.avif
+title: A soccer-driven RPG game? | Soccer Story Review
 ---

 <div class="gallery">